Setting up network for Acronis products.

 Adding Acronis executables to the Allowed list

-For other popular firewall and antivirus software see:
+For instructions for popular firewall and antivirus software see:

 Acronis Software: Making Acronis Products Compatible with Third-Party Firewall Software